 High School Record - All freshman applicants must submit an official copy of their high school record, including at least the first quarter senior grades.
 An applicant is evaluated on the total high school profile, consisting of the applicant's overall grade point average, curriculum and level of competitiveness.
-All high school grade point averages are recalculated and considered in comparison to the Eligibility Index.
-For more information on grade point average calculation and the Eligibility Index, please contact the Office of Admission.
-Applicants are conditionally admitted to MCLA until a final transcript is received verifying the student's high school graduation or equivalent.
-Specifics on grade point average requirements and other admission criteria can be obtained by contacting the Office of Admission at (413) 662-5410.
+All high school grade point averages are recalculated and considered in comparison to the Eligibility index.

-High School Unit Requirements - The unit requirements listed below apply only to the traditional student recently graduated from high school and serve as evidence of the student's ability to complete college-level course work.
+High School Unit Requirements - The unit requirements listed below apply only to the traditional student recently graduated from high school and serve as evidence of the student's ability to complete collegelevel course work.
 Units must be at college preparatory level.
 Completion of these academic units demonstrates competencies required for college preparation, but does not guarantee admission to the College.
 Exempted from these unit requirements are those students who have been out of high school for three years or more and have obtained a GED three years after their anticipated high school graduation year.

-A. English4 uB.
-Mathematics3 uC.
-Science3 uD.
-Social Science2 uE.
-Foreign Language2 uF.
-Electives2 uTotal:16 graduation 4 units 3 units 3 units 2 units 2 units 2 units 16 units

-A. English courses must cover both composition and literature and should include the development of reading, writing and comprehension skills.

-B. Mathematics courses must include algebra I, II and geometry or trigonometry, or comparable coursework.
+A. English 4 units

+B. Mathematics 4 units

-C. Science courses must include two units with lab work.
+C. Science 3 units

+D. Social Science 2 units

+E. Foreign Language 2 units

+F. Electives 2 units

+Total: 17 units
-D. Social science courses, including one year of United States history.

-E. Foreign language must be two levels of a single language.

-F. Elective courses selected from additional college preparatory courses or from the above subjects or from Arts and Humanities or Computer Science.
+- A. English courses must cover both composition and literature and should include the development of reading, writing and comprehension skills. - B. Mathematics courses must include algebra I, II and geometry or trigonometry, or comparable coursework.
+One course must be completed in a students Senior year of high school. - C. Science courses must include three units with lab work. - D. Social science courses, including one year of United States history. - E. Foreign language must be two levels of a single language. - F. Elective courses selected from additional college preparatory courses or from the above subjects or from Arts and Humanities or Computer Science.

 Standardized Test Scores - Candidates for admission to the freshman class must submit official copies of the College Board Scholastic Aptitude Tests (SAT I) or the American College Testing scores (ACTs).
-The following students are exempt from submitting SAT/ACT scores as part of the admissions review: